 - A professional Kubernetes cluster of Kubernetes version 1.14 or later is created.
 For more information, see Create a professional managed Kubernetes cluster.

 - A kubectl client is connected to the created cluster.
-For more information, see Connect to Kubernetes clusters by using kubectl.
+For more information, see Connect to ACK clusters by using kubectl.

 - Fluid 0.5.0 or later is installed in the created cluster.
 For more information, see Fluid.